js13kGames/flip-flop/README.md

 flip-flop is based on the solitaire variant of P.D.
 Magnus and Jack Neal's [Decktet][] game [Jacynth][].
 Chips function as cards, with colored LEDs for the suits.
 The starting layout is left up to the player and the probability of a chip changing when played is shown.
+Every fourth chip is automatically powered, adding tension and removing a decision point.

 ### Technology ###